-Chris Saxon is the chairman of the Australian offices and practice head of the Australian office's Energy, Resources and Infrastructure practice.
+Chris Saxon is the practice head of the Australian office's Energy, Resources and Infrastructure practice.
 His practice includes large scale M&A transactions across a range of sectors, notably energy (gas, electricity, renewable), infrastructure and mining.

 Chris has more than 25 years' experience in infrastructure, resources and M&A transactions and has been consistently ranked as one of Australia’s foremost project and M&A lawyers.